qiyao-pan/qiyao-pan.github.io/content/about/main/index.md

 intro: |
   I am a Ph.D. candidate in sociology at CUNY Graduate Center and a Demography Fellow at CUNY Institute for Demographic Research.

   My research primarily examines urban inequality, neighborhood services and racialized discourse using spatial and computational methods.
-I am also working on projects that investigate intra-group diversity of Asian Americans and intergenerational mobility among immigrants.
-My work has been supported by several grants at the Graduate Center, including Stone Center Junior Scholarship and Provost’s Digital Innovation Grant.
+I am also working on projects investigating intra-group diversity of Asian Americans and intergenerational mobility among immigrants.
+My work has been supported by several internal grants, including Stone Center Junior Scholarship and Provost’s Digital Innovation Grant.

-  Currently, I am a teaching assistant for the M.S. in Quantitative Methods in the Social Sciences at the Graduate Center.
+  Currently, I am a teaching assistant for the M.S. program in Quantitative Methods in the Social Sciences at the Graduate Center.
 I also serve as student representative of ASA Section on Asia and Asian America for 2025-2026.

+  In my spare time, I am a violinist in community orchestras and occasionally participate in chamber music events.

 show_outro: false